Shopping Cart

 sometime civil war between freebodies and bare-notters.
 Such hope was nurtured before realizing they seemed to be on same page as old manager in lack of appreciation and understanding -- if not indifference, fear, and moral condemnation -- of any more bohemian lifestyle and free-spirited ways of place's now-disenfranchised, one-time supporters.

-Stating the obvious, any who experience c/o relaxation, getting instantly hooked on the heady sense of freedom and enhanced body comfort it fosters, know it's impossible to get truly comfortable and sweat freely in sauna when made to stay wrapped up in cumbersome, sensory-deadening, bacteria-breeding, free-sweat-flow inhibiting cloth...or receive fullest dose of beneficial solar rays while sunbathing...or enjoy most effective hydrotherapy with clean, liberating sense of letting it all go in creek's coldplunge, kissed by the water.
+Stating the obvious, any who experience c/o relaxation, getting instantly hooked on the heady sense of freedom and enhanced body comfort it fosters, know it's impossible to get truly comfortable and sweat freely in a sauna when made to stay wrapped up in cumbersome, sensory-deadening, bacteria-breeding, sweat inhibiting cloth...or receive the fullest dose of beneficial solar rays while sunbathing...or enjoy the most effective hydrotherapy with the clean, liberating sense of letting it all go in the creek's coldplunge and be kissed by the waters.

-To freethinkers and any the least bit bohemian-friendly, what was REALLY crude and rude was having to block the therapeutic potential of the elements by being forced to wear man-made cloth...just to appease those still hung up in spirit-stifling, false-modesty
+To freethinkers and any the least bit bohemian-friendly, what was REALLY crude and rude was having to block the therapeutic potential of the elements by being forced to wear man-made cloth just to appease those still hung up in spirit-stifling, false-modesty mindset...

-mindset -- or were so offended by any abusing former policy that they dismissed any effort to cultivate a more respectful and appropriate clothing-optional climate as an impossible dream.
+...those who were so offended by any abusing former policy that they dismissed any effort to cultivate a more respectful and appropriate clothing-optional climate as an impossible dream.
 Why even try?
-Thinking went that the essential body had been too suppressed over the ages to EVER normalize everyday public nudity -- beyond, perhaps, dedicated naturist resorts (aka nudist camps) -- even in the peaceful natural environs Stewart's provides to enable profound body-mind-spirit reintegration when availing oneself of the freedom to lose unneeded threads for a while.
+Thinking went that the essential body had been too suppressed over the ages to EVER normalize everyday public nudity -- beyond, perhaps, dedicated naturist resorts (aka nudist camps) -- even in the peaceful natural environs Stewart's provided to enable profound body-mind-spirit reintegration when availing oneself of the freedom to lose unneeded threads for a while.

 Other Reasons?

-The phenomenal growth of events like Burning Man, San Francisco's Bare-to-Breakers stroll, World Naked Bike Day -- plus increased popularity of thong swimsuits, legitimizing at least more semi-nudity -- show society's fears on matter have been fitfully easing.
-By making more places like Stewart's progressive exceptions to still-dominant perma-dress conditioning, personal, age-old physical oppression can fade away that much sooner.
+The phenomenal growth of events like Burning Man, San Francisco's Bare-to-Breakers stroll, World Naked Bike Day -- plus the increased popularity of thong swimsuits, legitimizing more semi-nudity -- show that society's fears on the matter have been fitfully easing.
+By making more places like Stewart's progressive exceptions to the still-dominant perma-dress conditioning, personal, age-old physical oppression can fade away that much sooner.

-And Stewarts' was until recently helping show the way, even if intent was no better fine-tuned.
+And Stewart's was, until recently, helping show the way, even if its intent was no better fine-tuned.

-Can Stewart Springs's body-freedom bell be un-rung without new 'stewards' having shot themselves in foot so direly they have no chance of ever successfully diverting place into their own over-controlling and bourgeois approach to healing and enlightenment?
+Can Stewart Springs's body-freedom bell be un-rung without the new 'stewards' having shot themselves in foot so direly, they have no chance of ever successfully diverting place into their own, over-controlling and bourgeois approach to higher consciousness and well being?

 The bell had been chiming merrily ever since the start of the new millennium.
-Can place really go back to former over-modest, body-phobic ways of last century and still continue doing brisk business as ostensibly serious rural healing resort in long run?
+Can the place really go back to the former over-modest, body-phobic ways of the last century and still continue doing brisk business as an ostensible rural healing resort in the long run?

-Whatever ultimate plans, in banning-c/o transition phase it became yet another muted, self-defeating, commonplace, commercialized spring tourist trap...albeit still, inherently, a charming one.
+Whatever the ultimate plans, in banning c/o it became yet another muted, self-defeating, commercialized springs tourist trap...albeit still an inherently charming one

-It callously betrayed once-loyal customer base without blinking an eye.
-One visitor from Harbin before its fire said if such a policy change were to happen there, visitor volume would've dropped in half overnight.
+It callously betrayed the once-loyal customer base without blinking an eye.
+One visitor from Harbin, before its fire, said if such a policy change were to happen there, visitor volume would drop in half overnight.

-Indeed, former locals day at Stewart's -- often bursting the seams with regional visitors -- turned into instant ghost town after loopy policy change.
+Indeed, that's what happened at Stewart's.
+Former locals day -- often bursting the seams with regional visitors -- turned into an instant ghost town (more like an 80% drop) after the loopy policy change was made on November 1, 2016.

-Writer's convinced that local's day after 17 years was changed from Thursday to Monday as calculated first step to disenfranchise and discombobulate bohemian-friendly locals...and to remind them that a new sheriff was in town: "Check any nude attitude at office (or else) to help make things more comfortable for everyone.
+Writer's convinced that, after 17 years, local's day was changed from Thursday to Monday as a calculated first step to disenfranchise and discombobulate the place's bohemian-friendly locals...and to remind them that a new sheriff was in town: "Check any nude attitude at office (or else) and help make things more comfortable for everyone.
 Your cooperation is appreciated -- tell your friends!"

-True, compared to other popular clothing-optional rural Northwest mineral spring resorts like Breitenbush or Orr, on radical body freedom scale Stewart Springs was always tenuous and tame.
-Barring mentioned nude down-dog yoga posturing in sauna or rare ecstatic nude dancing on sundeck, nudity was mostly limited to still sauna perching, sunbathing, and low-key skinnydipping.
+True, compared to other popular clothing-optional rural Northwest mineral spring resorts, like Breitenbush or Orr, on radical body freedom scale Stewart Springs was always tenuous.
+Barring the aforementioned nude down-dog yoga posturing in the sauna or the rare ecstatic nude dancing on the sundeck, nudity was mostly limited to still sauna perching, sunbathing, and low-key skinnydipping.

 We've since lost heart in droves.